Loopring/protocols/bounty/optimization_submissions.md

 Brecht Devos

-## #04 [TBD]
+## #04 [Rejected]

 - From: Brecht Devos <brechtp.devos@gmail.com>
 - Time: 04:35 01/11/2017 Beijing Time
 - PR: https://github.com/Loopring/protocol/pull/45
-- Result: This change is nice but didn't really reduce gas usage.
-Probably because of optimization #2.
+- Result: We need to keep an list of tokens so they can be browsered by normal user using Geth.
+Maps are not enumeratable.

 Hi,